Tejesh521/capstone/README.md

 ## Results and What i Found
 - **Good Data Analysis**: i successfully processed log files to calculate time differences and see how traffic moved.
 The charts helped us understand traffic patterns.
 - **Effective Media Handling**: Images and sound files are downloaded and processed correctly.
 Sound files are checked for quality, and time stamps are added to images for further study.
-- **Flexible Setup**: The project is set up in a way that it can be easily updated and can handle new data sources or formats.
+- **Flexible Setup**: The project code easily is updated and can handle new data sources or formats.

 ## Additional Notes
 - **Tools i Used**: i used Python libraries like Pandas for data work, Matplotlib for making charts, Paramiko for downloading files securely, and PIL for working with images.